 Treatment of Symptoms

-Symptoms of gastroparesis may improve with treatment using medications prescribed by a doctor.
+Symptoms of GP may improve with treatment using medications prescribed by a doctor.
 When considering any medication, let your doctor know about all other drugs or supplements you are taking, both prescription and over-the-counter.

 Some medications help the stomach empty more quickly (pro-motility agents).
 One pro-motility agent is metoclopramide (Reglan), although this drug is often associated with side effects that limit its use.
 [The FDA requires a boxed warning and risk mitigation strategy for metoclopramide-containing drugs and warns against chronic use (more than 12 weeks) in all but rare cases of these products to treat gastrointestinal disorders.]